uciMetropolitanFutures/crime_pred/README.md

-# tract-level business establishment churning
+# ILSSC Crime Prediction
-# An R shiny app for UCI's Metropolitan Futures Initiative
+# An R shiny app for UCI's Irvine Laboratory for the Study of Space and Crime

-# Consists of ui.R, server.R, ZIP_centroids.csv, a shapefile, a css, and possibly additional data
+# Kevin Kane, PhD